Dr. Richard Lester, Executive Director

 During her time at Texas A&M, Jessica has become an active member of Alpha Chi Omega sorority where she participated on Risk Management Committee and was an Assistant Social Chair to plan events geared towards sisterhood and the national philanthropy, Domestic Violence Awareness.
 In addition, she spent her Spring 2015 semester studying abroad in Castiglione Fiorentino, Italy and volunteers with Big Event annually as well as with Grace Bible Church in the College Station area.

 Cate is a Senior seeking a Horticultural Sciences degree with an emphasis in Event Planning and Floral Design, and a Minor in Tourism Management.
 She achieved her Associate’s of Business from Blinn College in December of 2015.
 Cate joined the CNVE staff in January 2016 to help coordinate and execute events.

 Before attending college, Cate was an Irish Dancer for 5 years, traveling across the United States for different competitions and performances.
 More recently, she was a member of Squadron 18 in the Corps of Cadets, where she helped teach freshman and transfer students how to apply the University’s core values to their everyday lives.
-She was also a member of Aggie Transition Camps, and is currently in Texas A&M Cupcakes, an organization that focuses on raising funds for the Brazos Valley Food Bank through bake sales around the Bryan/College Station area.
+She was also a member of Aggie Transition Camps which is an organization that teaches transfer students about the traditions of Texas A&M University.